Wilbertz/Continuous-Control/README.md

 - Root /
     - README.md (This readme file)
+    - Report.md (A report describing results)
     - Continuous_Control.ipynb (The Jupyter notebook)
     - model.py (The neural network)
     - agent.py (The agent used for learning)
     - learning.py (A collection of methods for learning)
+    - checkpoint_actor.pth (The neural network weights for the actor)
+    - checkpoint_critic.pth (The neural network weights for the critic)
     - images /
         - random_agent.gif  (Animated image of environment)
+        - scores_plot.png (Plot of the scores during the learning process)

 ## Installation <a name="installation"></a>